A 44-minute periodic radio transient in a supernova remnant: Model Constraints

 Moreover, it should be noted that radio emission can only be detected when neutron stars are in the radio ejector phase, which occurs when the inner radius of the disk exceeds the light cylinder radius or the disk becomes passive.
 Similar to accretion disks in dwarf novae and transient X-ray binaries, the fallback disks would be subject to the thermal ionization instability once the outermost regions of the disk cool sufficiently \cite{menou2001stability}.
 Under these conditions, the transport of material along the disk becomes inefficient, resulting in a passive disk and the cessation of its activity.
 The minimum temperature required for a disk to remain active is approximately 300 K \cite{ertan2009evolution}.
 Here we evolved one million systems, assuming that the initial distributions of $M_{\rm d0}$, $R_{0}$, $B_{0}$ and $P_{0}$ follow as: $\log (M_{\rm d0}/M_{\odot})\in [-7,-1]$, $\log (R_{0}/R_{\rm s})\in [1,6]$, $\log B_{0}({\rm G})\in [13,16]$, and $\log P_{0}({\rm s})\in [-3,1]$.
 The simulated results of $P$ and $\dot{P}$ at $3\times 10^4$ yr and $2\times 10^5$ yr, corresponding to the age estimate of SNR G22.7-0.2, are shown as green and purple shaded areas in Fig.\ref{ppdot}.
 It is clear that these LPTs can be well covered by the simulated distributions of ejectors, which may support the hypothesis that such LPTs may originate from interactions between young neutron stars and fallback discs.

-\textbf{Magnetic White Dwarf ?} The radio-limited brightness temperature $T_B$ provides constraints on the source quantities by examining the relationship between brightness temperatures and the size of the emitting region, which is derived from the Rayleigh-Jeans relation of the blackbody spectrum.
-The form is
+\textbf{Magnetic White Dwarf ?} The white dwarf model faces challenges in explaining DART J1832-0911s properties but cannot be entirely ruled out.
+The radio-limited brightness temperature $T_B$ provides constraints on the source quantities by examining the relationship between brightness temperatures and the size of the emitting region, applicable to both thermal and coherent (non-thermal) emitters.
+Using the Rayleigh-Jeans approximation as a general definition of brightness temperature:

-here we use stellar radius $R$ to refer to the region size.
-For the transient space At an observation frequency of $v_{\textrm{MHz}} = 300$~MHz and a distance range of $4<D_{\textrm{kpc}}<5$~kpc, we have deduced the estimation of the brightness against stellar radius as depicted in Fig.\ref{tb_r}.
+where $R$ denotes the size of the emitting region (rather than the stellar radius).
+At $\nu = 300$~MHz and a distance range of $4 < D_{\rm kpc} < 6.4$~kpc (bracketing estimates from the YMW16, NE2001, and NE2025 electron-density models), the resulting $T_B$ as a function of emitting region size is depicted in Fig.~\ref{tb_r}.

-The $T_B - R$ estimation favors a white dwarf with $T_{\textrm{B}}\sim 10^{19}$ at radio wavelength.
-For reported radio WDs (or their binary systems), the estimated $T_{B}$ is below $10^{12}$~K \cite{marsh2016radio}.
-Consequently, the radio $T_{B}$ of DART J1832-0911 is too much higher for a WD model.